renehorstmann/Pixelc/doc.md

 - Reset the size of a single tile for x and y (`8, 16, 32 pixel`)
   - For all tilesheets.
 - ![img](doc/res2/button_to.png) Copy the tilesheet into the canvas
+  - Good for editing the tilesheet
 - ![img](doc/res2/button_from.png) Update the current tilesheet with the canvas image
   - The image size must be a multiple of 32
+    - will be filled with transparency to match `%32==0`

 ### <a name="S-tiles__isometric"></a>Isometric Mode
 ![img](doc/res4/button_iso.png)